omundy/learn-computers/topics/documentation.md

 🚫 "I'll just record a quick screen capture ..."

-Documentation should be an ongoing process, from start to finish, for many reasons:
+Documentation should be an ongoing process:

-- To help you finish the work, tracking progress from conception to completion.
+- To help create the work, tracking progress from conception to completion.
-- To archive iterations, things learned, and successes and failures, to reference later.
+- To archive iterations, things learned, and successes and failures that you can reference later.
-- To tell the story of your project for all potential audiences: Professors, peers, potential employers, grad school admissions, award selection committees, academics who may write about your work, and of course, the public.
+- To tell the story of your project: Parents, professors, peers, potential employers, grad schools, award committees, other academics, the world.

 Continue reading for examples and tips...